-The typical early (< 5 weeks post-procedure) MR lesion characteristics present in T2weighted, FLAIR and FGATIR sequences following RF thalamotomy for tremor were a hypointense necrotic core surrounded by a hyperintense region of cytotoxic oedema.
-In 5 out of 12 participants, a moderately hyperintense area of perilesional oedema was also visible on T2-weighted and FLAIR sequences.
-These MR characteristics of three concentric lesion zones are consistent with those previously reported for both RF and magnetic resonance guided focused ultrasound (MRgFUS) thalamotomy.^{15,21,22} It is notable that we also observed a small region of hyperintensity within the necrotic which is not accounted for in the volumetric analysis, and is most likely cystic in nature.
+visible on T2-weighted and FLAIR sequences.
+These MR characteristics of three concentric lesion zones are consistent with those previously reported for both RF and MRgFUS thalamotomy. ^{15,21,22} It is notable that we also observed a small region of hyperintensity within the necrotic that is not accounted for in the volumetric analysis, and is most likely cystic in nature.

-Regarding lesion location, in line with data demonstrating good spatial accuracy of stereotactic thalamotomy techniques, our findings showed good localisation of lesions to the VIM of the thalamus.^{4,21,23,24} In addition, most lesion necrotic cores (8/9) showed some overlap with an atlas of a recently identified FGATIR hypointensity, thought to represent the dentatorubrothalamic tract (DRT).19 Recent evidence suggests that disruption of the DRT is associated with tremor improvement.^{25,26} Our finding further validates the potential of the FGATIR hypointensity as a visual marker for direct surgical targeting in thalamotomy for tremor.19 https://mc.manuscriptcentral.com/braincom across all of our participants.
-Given that perilesional oedema significantly increases the total lesion volume and is associated with post-operative complications,21 our findings indicate that RF offers a more focused and predictable lesioning compared to MRgFUS, which would be expected to result in fewer post-operative deficits.
-In support of this, previously reported lesion sizes are smaller for RF3 compared to MRgFUS.27 The possible difference in predictability of lesions between these techniques may be related to the increased number of variables, e.g., skull density ratio, which affect the resultant lesion when using ultrasound.^{28,29} Alternatively, as 10 out of 12 participants had their first scan more than 1-week following surgery when perilesional oedema has been reported to be resolved,^{5,15} our participants may in fact have developed perilesional oedema which had dissipated by the time of their first scan.
+Regarding lesion location, in line with data demonstrating good spatial accuracy of stereotactic thalamotomy techniques, our findings showed good localization of lesions to the VIM of the thalamus.
+4,21,23,24 In addition, most lesion necrotic cores (8/9) showed some overlap with an atlas of a recently identified FGATIR hypointensity, thought to represent the dentatorubrothalamic tract (DRT).
+19 Recent evidence suggests that disruption of the DRT is associated with tremor improvement.
+25,26 Our finding further validates the potential of the FGATIR hypointensity as a visual marker for direct surgical targeting in thalamotomy for tremor.
+19

+In contrast to previous reports following MRgFUS, 15,21 perilesional oedema was not observed across all of our participants.
+Given that perilesional oedema significantly increases the total lesion volume and is associated with postoperative complications,21 our findings indicate that RF offers a more focused and predictable lesioning compared to MRgFUS, which would be expected to result in fewer postoperative deficits.
+In support of this, previously reported lesion sizes are smaller for RF3 compared to MRgFUS.27 The possible difference in predictability of lesions between these techniques may be related to the increased number of variables, e.g. skull density ratio, which affect the resultant lesion when using ultrasound.^{28,29} Alternatively, as 10 out of 12 participants had their first scan more than 1 week following surgery when perilesional oedema has been reported to be resolved, 5,15 our participants may in fact have developed perilesional oedema that had dissipated by the time of their first scan.
 Therefore, a direct comparison of MRgFUS and RF thalamotomy is needed for better understanding of the surgical factors associated with development of perilesional oedema.
 This may help to reduce postoperative complications in the future.
-Comparison of our volumetric findings with those of previous studies are difficult due to the